-Mail the required number of manuscript copies in a heavy paper envelope, enclosing the manuscript copies and figures in cardboard, if necessary, to prevent bending of photographs during mail handling.
-Place photographs and transparencies in a separate heavy paper envelope.
+Mail the required number of manuscript copies in a heavy-paper envelope, enclosing the manuscript copies and illustrations in cardboard, if necessary, to prevent bending of photographs during mail handling.
+Place photographs and transparencies in a separate heavypaper envelope.

 Manuscripts must be accompanied by a covering letter signed by all coauthors.
-This must include (a)information on prior or duplicate publication or submission elsewhere of any part of the work as defined earlier in the document; (b) a statement of financial or other relationships that might lead to a conflict of interest; (c) a statement that the manuscript has been read and approved by all authors, and that the requirements for authorship as previously stated in this document have been met, and, further, that each coauthor believes that the manuscript represents honest work; and (d) the name, address, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs.
-The letter should give any additional information that may be helpful to the editor, such as the type of article in the particular journal the manuscript represents and whether the author(s) will be willing to meet the cost of reproducing colour illustrations.
+This must include the following: (a) information on prior or duplicate publication or submission elsewhere of any part of the work, as defined earlier in this document; (b) a statement of financial or other relationships that might lead to a conflict of interest; (c) a statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as previously stated in this document have been met and, furthermore, that each coauthor believes that the manuscript represents honest work; and (d) the name, address and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs.
+The letter should give any additional information that might be helpful to the editor, such as the type of article in the particular journal that the manuscript represents and whether the author(s) will be willing to meet the cost of reproducing colour illustrations.

-The manuscript must be accompanied by copies of any permissions to reproduce published material, to use illustrations or report sensitive personal information of identifiable persons, or to name persons for their contributions.
+The manuscript must be accompanied by copies of any permissions to reproduce published material, to use illustrations of or report sensitive personal information about identifiable persons or to acknowledge persons for their contributions.